Buy a copy of the book (if you are a safety representative on a TUC training course please speak to your tutor about getting a discounted copy)

 If the risk assessment indicates that there is a risk to the health of employees who are, or who are liable to be, exposed to vibration; or employees are likely to be exposed to vibration at or above an exposure action value, the employer shall provide those employees and their representatives with suitable and sufficient information, instruction and training.

 The Control of Noise at Work Regulations 2005 came into force on 6 April 2006.
-(In the music and entertainment sectors the Noise at Work Regulations 1989 continue to apply until the 2005 Regulations come into force on 6 April 2008).
-The Regulations are available in full on the Office of Public Sector Information website at www.opsi.gov.uk/si/si2005/20051643.htm.
+These Regulations were extended to cover music and entertainment in 2008.
 The main provisions of the Regulations are outlined below.